Two Ways To Generate An SFTP Private Key

 Click the OK button when done.

-You'll then be asked to specify the name of the file that will hold this key.
+You'll then be asked to specify the file name holding this key.
 Make sure the filename is saved in the PEM format.
-Otherwise, you won't be able to use it for SFTP public key authentication .
+Otherwise, you won't be able to use it for SFTP public key authentication.
 As an added layer of protection, you can also specify a password for this file.

-After saving the file, you should be able to see your newly created client key in your list of client key certificates.
+After saving the file, you should see your newly created client key in your list of client key certificates.

 2. Obtaining An SFTP Private Key Via The User Web UI